-Courtesy of William Bronchick, Bronchick Law
+Courtesy of William Bronchick, Bronchick Law & Real Estate Mentor

 Businesses routinely maintain copies of correspondence and memos.
 Far to often, however, they do not extend this practice to email correspondence.
 Email correspondence is no different than your normal paperwork.
 You must keep copies of all of it to protect your business in any litigation.
+This is important in any business but also vital in Real Estate Investing.

 Currently, only banks and broker-dealers are obliged to retain e-mail and instant messaging documents for three years under U.S. Securities and Exchange Commission rules.
-Beginning July 2006, all public companies will also be required to do so under the Sarbanes-Oxley Act.
+Beginning in July 2006, all public companies will also be required to do so under the Sarbanes-Oxley Act.

 Notwithstanding these laws, your custom and practice should be to maintain copies of all email correspondence.
 Email is considered evidence and courts are hammering businesses that do not maintain email records.
 Judges are often ruling that the failure to maintain and produce email records means the business in question is hiding key evidence.